dev-caelo/curricullege/README.md

 in the end, this project was truly carried by the rest of @teamCurricullege
 - dayo and jinwoo compiled all of the useful information in the site, and had this idea in the first place
-- mia is fully responsible for the amazing design of all our pages (except resources, thats why it looks out of place sorry!!!)
+- mia is fully responsible for the amazing design of all our pages

 all i did was make it work out in code. it was fun though!